bsdlp/docs/content/docs/intro/console/collaboration/organization-roles.md

 > This only applies to newer organizations on the per-member subscription plan.
 > Organizations billed per stack have slightly different rules regarding membership.

-To become a member of a Pulumi organization, you must be added by an existing Pulumi organization administrator.
+To become a member of a Pulumi organization, you can be invited by an existing Pulumi organization administrator, or submit a request that the administrator can approve.
 However, depending on the [organization type]({{< relref "organizations#organization-kind" >}}), you must also be a member of the third-party organization or group backing the Pulumi organization.

 For example, to become a member of a Pulumi organization backed by a GitLab Group,